telefonicaid/iotagent-json/docs/usermanual.md

 #### Time processing

-HTTP bindig is returning in a HTTP header named `X-Processing-Time` processing time expended by current HTTP measure request.
+HTTP bindig is returning in a HTTP header named `X-Processing-Time` processing time (in milliseconds) expended by current HTTP measure request.

 ### MQTT binding